CACTUS Journal Policies

 Originality and Prior Publication

-Violations may result in immediate rejection and further editorial action in line with publication ethics procedures.
+Violations may result in immediate rejection and further editorial action in accordance with publication ethics procedures.

 Intellectual Property